ajfriend/cyscs/readme.md

 A Python interface, written in Cython, for [SCS](https://github.com/cvxgrp/scs), a numerical optimization package in C for solving convex cone problems.

+SCS solves convex cone programs via operator splitting.
+It can solve: linear programs (LPs), second-order cone programs (SOCPs), semidefinite programs (SDPs), exponential cone programs (ECPs), and power cone programs (PCPs), or problems with any combination of these cones.

 Most users will not interact with SCS directly.
 The most common use-case is as a back-end to a convex optimization modeling tool like [CVXPY](http://www.cvxpy.org).

-Advanced users can consult the interface notes below.
-For more complete definitions of the input data format, convex cones, and output variables, please see the [SCS README](https://github.com/cvxgrp/scs/blob/master/README.md).
+Advanced users can consult the interface notes below or the [tutorial IPython notebook](tutorial.ipynb).
+For more complete definitions of the input data format, convex cones, and output variables, please see the [`SCS README`](https://github.com/cvxgrp/scs/blob/master/README.md).

+## Installation
+### Pip
+- XXX: not yet uploaded to PyPI, so `pip` won't work
+- `pip install scs`

+### `setup.py`
+Users can also install via by cloning this GitHub repo and running `python setup.py install --cython`.
+This method requires that the user has Cython installed (`pip install cython`).

 ## Usage
 The usage is almost identical to the existing SCS Python interface: